markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Where did our icon go?!
 It has been totally removed from the screen for some reason.
 Think about how a flexbox container works if its children does not have any set `width` or `flex-basis` values.
 It _tries_ to create space for both of them as evenly as possible based on the content of each child element, but what happens when one of the child element's content doesn't have a set dimension?

-As we can see here our `img` icon has no HTML `width` attribute nor any CSS rules giving it a width value, so the flex parent looks at each of it's children and sees nothing of substance hanging out in one child, but then sees text in another.
-So the one with text is accommodated by the flex parent first and will leave space for the other child if it ever needs to take up space, which as of now it doesn't know if it does or not because its content (the `img` element) isn't saying so.
+As we can see here our `img` icon has no HTML `width` attribute nor any CSS rules giving it a width value, so the flex parent looks at each of it's children and sees an image with no hard set width in one child, but then sees text in another.
+So the one with text is accommodated by the flex parent first and will leave space for the other child if it ever needs to take up space, which as of now it doesn't know if it does or not because its content (the `img` element) isn't indicating that it does.

 To fix this, we just need to give both children some type of value to give them their own space.
 So let's do that by first creating a new CSS rule for `.step-img` like this: